catchorg/Catch2/docs/assertions.md

 * **REQUIRE_THROWS_AS(** _expression_, _exception type_ **)** and
 * **CHECK_THROWS_AS(** _expression_, _exception type_ **)**

 Expects that an exception of the _specified type_ is thrown during evaluation of the expression.
-Note that the _exception type_ is used verbatim and you should include (const) reference (`const&`).
+Note that the _exception type_ is extended with `const&` and you should not include it yourself.

 * **REQUIRE_THROWS_WITH(** _expression_, _string or string matcher_ **)** and
 * **CHECK_THROWS_WITH(** _expression_, _string or string matcher_ **)**